kevcruzX/wp-chivo/README.md

 Start of development of WP Chivo wallet, It was born with the initiative to integrate an easy payment method, using the advantages of the Chivowallet to accept payments immediately.

-As we have known the use of Woocommerce for our virtual stores, the need to create a plugin to be able to make automatic payments has become evident. integrating them with all the advantages that woocommerce offers you.
+As we have known the use of Woocommerce for our Ecommerce website, the need to create a plugin to be able to make automatic payments has become evident. integrating them with all the advantages that woocommerce offers you, For example, automate product prices.

-With this initiative I intend to help all the people who want to be able to integrate chivo wallet as a preferred payment method in their virtual stores.
+With this initiative I intend to help all the people who want to be able to integrate chivo wallet as a preferred payment method in their Ecommerce website.

 First Release expected: AUGUST 2022

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com)